A non-abelian conjecture of Tate-Shafarevich type for hyperbolic curves: The unipotent Albanese map and local height on elliptic curves

-We will investigate a relation between local heights and Albanese maps, with a view towards applying it to the the computation of some simple Selmer schemes.
-The relation over a finite extension of $\Q_p$ was noticed earlier following the paper \cite{BKK} by its authors and Amnon Besser \cite{BB}.
+\ssegment{d2}{} As explained in the introduction, our goal here is to investigate a relation between local heights and Albanese maps, with a view towards applying it to the computation of some simple Selmer schemes.
+The relation over a finite extension of $\Q_p$ was noticed earlier following the paper \cite{BalakAppendix} by its authors and Amnon Besser \cite{BalBesColGr}.
 The main purpose here will be to work out a precise relation over $\Q_l$ for $l\neq p$, when the curve has bad reduction.